PlusBitPos/ILClisten/README.md

-## EOSLIsten - EOS Transaction Visualizer ##
+## ILCoinLIsten - ILC Transaction Visualizer ##

-Current version hosted at [**EOSListen.com**](http://eoslisten.com/).
 Project forked from Bitcoin visualiser [**bistlisten.com**](http://bitlisten.com/)

-Realtime EOS transaction visualizer written in HTML/Javascript.
-See and hear new transactions as they propagate through the EOS Network.
+Realtime ILC transaction visualizer written in HTML/Javascript.
+See and hear new transactions as they propagate through the ILC Network.

 ### Special Thanks ###
-[Maximillian Laumeister](https://www.maxlaumeister.com/), for building the core engine used to run EOSListen.
-(Donate to Max with Bitcoin: 1istendqWJ1mKvrdRUQZDL2F3tVDDyKdj)
+[Maximillian Laumeister] (Donate to Max with Bitcoin: 1istendqWJ1mKvrdRUQZDL2F3tVDDyKdj)

 ### Building ###